intent-ly/web-sprint-challenge-intro-to-react/README.md

 1. Describe component state.

+  States are custom "moods" or "status" that effects a render on a component.

 1. Describe props.

+  Prop is the propeties passed to a component

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are actions commited depending on the state of a component.
+Normally by adding a [], will allow the effect to iterrate once, and having a parameter will sync the effect.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.